gcvasconcelos/app/README.md

 # Teleinformática e Redes - Trabalho 1

-C implementation of the Physical Layer (with modulation) of TCP/IP protocol
+C implementation of the Physical Layer (with modulation) of TCP/IP protocol.